-Original: French / Introduction address at a Science and Service (groups were a focal point for friends of ATD Fourth World) course on 27 December 1966, during a training session for people, mainly from France, who had no experience of poverty and who wanted to be involved in ATD Fourth World’s work.
+Introductory address at a Science and Service course on 27 December 1966 during a training session for people, mainly from France, who had no experience of poverty and who wanted to be involved.

 There was also a priest who used to come and see us to collect a contribution for the parish, which he did with all his parishioners.
 But he also visited people who were poverty-stricken, which is what we were, and he sat there and stayed a long time with my mother.
 For our contribution to the parish, we always gave him 50 centimes.
 In the evenings, before we went to bed, we used to assemble packets of cigarette papers to make some money, and we would give him some packets and cheat on the final count.
 That was our way of sharing.

-But what was remarkable was that when this priest came to our home and sat down to receive a few centimes and always these little packets of cigarette papers, he stayed at our place for a long time and listened to my mother, with a lot of respect and esteem.
-Sometimes he would ask questions about our neighbours and even asked my mother to do something for a non-parishioner living on the floor above us.
+But what was remarkable was that when this priest came to our home and sat down to receive a few centimes and always these little packets of cigarette papers, he stayed at our place for a long time and listened to my mother with a lot of respect and esteem.
+Sometimes he would ask questions about our neighbours, and he even asked my mother to do something for an unbeliever on the floor above ours.
 He gave my mother the privilege of being able to share and the possibility of sharing not just anything, but honour and trust.

 When we think of people in poverty, is this what we think about?
-That the person in front of us lives in poverty, not because he lacks something for himself, not because he hasn’t got any money, not because he can’t invite someone in for a meal, and not because his honour is not recognised; he is in poverty because he cannot give, because he has nothing to give – no food, no table where he could invite someone to eat with him.
+Do we think that the people in front of us live in poverty, not because they lack something for themselves, not because they haven’t got any money, not because they can’t invite someone in for a meal, and not because their honour is not recognised?
+They are in poverty because they cannot give, because they have nothing to give – no food, no table where they could invite someone to eat with them”.